TEALSK12/introduction-to-computer-science/lab_23.md

 ## Part 1: Triangle...or no triangle

-1. Write a script that asks the user to think of a shape and input how many sides it has.
+1. Write a program that asks the user to think of a shape and input how many sides it has.
 Then, if the user is thinking of a triangle, tell him or her so.
 Regardless of whether or not the shape was a triangle, thank the user for playing.

-2. Modify your script to give an appropriate message both when the user _is_ thinking of a triangle and when he or she _is not_ thinking of a triangle.
+2. Modify your program to give an appropriate message both when the user _is_ thinking of a triangle and when he or she _is not_ thinking of a triangle.
 Give the same thank you message afterward in either case.

 ## Part 2: Name the polygon

-You will now expand your script from above so that instead of just deciding if a shape is a triangle or not, your script will be able to name the specific polygon.
+You will now expand your program from above so that instead of just deciding if a shape is a triangle or not, your script will be able to name the specific polygon.
 Your script must be able to identify at least the following shapes:

 | **Number of sides** | **Polygon name** |
 | :----------------- | :-------------- |